 Small, smaller, smallest: comprehensive information on the topic of nanotechnology

-The Federal Institute for Occupational Safety and Health (BAuA) is engaged both nationally and internationally in ensuring safety and health during the workplace handling of nanoparticles.
+The Federal Institute for Occupational Safety and Health (BAuA) is engaged both nationally and internationally in ensuring safety and health during handling of nanoparticles in workplaces.
 This relates primarily to materials whose particles measure less than 100 nanometres.

 Nanotechnology uses nanoscale structures in products, applications and analytical techniques.
 Nanomaterials are of particular interest from an occupational safety and health perspective.
 These engineered materials have nanoscale dimensions ranging from 1 to 100 nanometres.
 A nanometre (nm) is a millionth of a millimetre.